Other Pay Increases, Allowances or Actions

 Civilian employment in any branch of the federal government (Executive, Legislative, or Judicial) or with a government corporation is creditable service in the computation of a waiting period.
 Service credit is given for periods of annual, sick, and other leave with pay and service under a temporary or term appointment.
 See 5 CFR 531.406 for special rules regarding the crediting of military service, time in a non-pay status, time during which an employee receives injury compensation, and certain other periods of service.

-A within-grade increase is effective on the first day of the first pay period beginning on or after the completion of the required waiting period.
+A within-grade increase is effective on the first day of the first pay period beginning on or after the completion of the required waiting period, if all other requirements are met.

 For an employee who performs service under a non-GS federal pay system which is potentially creditable towards a within-grade increase waiting period, an equivalent increase is considered to occur at the time of any of the following personnel actions: